-This letter responds to your request on behalf of the San Manuel Band of Mission Indians for the National Indian Gaming Commission to review and approve the Band's amended gaming ordinance.
+This letter responds to your request on behalf of the San Manuel Band of Mission Indians, for the National Indian Gaming Commission Chairman to review and approve the Tribe's amendments to the San Manuel Gaming Act of 1989.
+The General Council adopted the amendments by Resolution No. 2021-011 on September 16, 2021.